Why Are Shingle Prices Going Up?

 Summary

-All major shingle manufacturers have recently announced price increases ranging from 6% to 10%.
+All major shingle manufacturers announced price increases ranging from 6% to 10% in 2025.
 These increases will make roofing projects for new construction and roof replacements on existing buildings even more expensive.

-But that’s not all—while shingle prices are going up, shingle quality is also going down.
-New shingles contain less asphalt than they used to, making them lighter and more prone to wear.
+But while shingle prices are going up, shingle quality is also going down.
+New shingles contain less asphalt than they used to, are lighter, and are much more susceptible to wear and tear.
 In other words, the roof on your house now is likely better than the one you’d get if you replaced it.

 What’s Causing the Price Increases?

 The primary ingredient in asphalt shingles is asphalt, which comes from petroleum.
-So when oil prices go up, asphalt costs rise as well.
+When oil prices go up, the total cost to produce shingles increases.
+Those extra costs get passed on to homeowners.

 On top of that, transportation expenses are increasing because of higher fuel prices and logistical challenges like limited trucking availability and increased demand for freight services.
-This can make it more expensive to get materials to suppliers and contractors.
+It’s more expensive to get materials to suppliers and contractors.

 Broader economic trends, including inflation, are driving up prices across the construction industry.
 The cost of raw materials, energy, and even administrative expenses for manufacturers all contribute to higher prices for consumers.
 This is part of a larger pattern affecting home improvement costs nationwide.